claudy/gccsoundboard/README.md

 ### Mixbus 6 quirk
 Scribble strip display for bus 6 is broken.
 The channel works fine despite the lack of text in the scribble strip.

-### AudioTechnica ATR2 mic input
+### ~~AudioTechnica ATR2 mic input~~
-It is analog-to-digital and is terribly noisy.
+~~It is analog-to-digital and is terribly noisy.
 The output from a mono aux jack (Aux Out 5 if I recall) being input via a 3.5mm mic input was not as good an idea as I thought.
 Clipping was an issue.
-Use it only as a last resort backup.
+Use it only as a last resort backup.~~

+### Snippets
+There exists a copy-paste functionality in the **config** menu.
+First opt-in to copying speific properties from a channel.
+Then select the channel you want to copy.
+The properties copied become a "snippet" stored in memory, ready to be applied ("pasted") into another channel.

 ### Insert an FX to a channel
 In the FX section of the board is ability to simulate great classic compressors like the 1176 and LA-2A. 🤩 Someday I will get around to adding an LA-2A to the pastor mic.